captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 -   renice -n \[priority] -g|-p|-u \[id-of-process]: alter the priority of an already running process

 ### Manage Startup Process and Services

--   upstart: debian and Ubuntu < 14.04
+#### upstart: Debian and Ubuntu &lt; 14.04

 -   /etc/init/: process configuration files

 -   echo "manual" | tee /etc/init/\[service-name].override: this will put a process in a "stopped" or "waiting" state on boot as long as this file is in place.
 The name must be exactly as the service name.

 -   status \[process-name]

--   systemd: Ubuntu 14.04 up, RHEL, CentOS, Arch, Fedora ...
+#### systemd: Ubuntu 14.04 up, RHEL, CentOS, Arch, Fedora ...

 -   Ubuntu

     -   /etc/init
     -   systemctl 16.04

 -   CentOS

     -   /etc/rc.d
     -   /etc/rc.d/init.d: All of the runlevels

 -   /etc/systemd/system: service runlevel targets

-    -   --now: when used with "enable", will start the process as well
+-   \--now: when used with "enable", will start the process as well

 -   set-default graphical.target: make the graphical interface the default target

 -   isolate graphical.target: this will cause the graphical interface to start immediately

 ### Package Management (Debian/Ubuntu)

-**NOTE**: If you are a regular user remember to use *sudo* in front of these commands.
+**NOTE**: If you are a regular user remember to use _sudo_ in front of these commands.

 Information regarding the .deb repo source list can be found [HERE](https://manpages.debian.org/stretch/apt/sources.list.5.en.html)